 The development of Medication and Mental Illness: Perspectives was undertaken to explore the challenges and opportunities presented by medication as a treatment for mental illness.
-Specifically, the Mental Health Commission of NSW sought to elevate the voice of the consumers and carers and enable them to advocate for change.
+Specifically, the Mental Health Commission of New South Wales sought to elevate the voice of the consumers and carers and enable them to advocate for change.

 The Commission published an issues paper on medication and mental illness in November 2014 and invited submissions on the topic.
 It also conducted focused consultations with special interest groups in February – March 2015.
 Over 200 submissions were received and the resulting analysis uncovered six key themes, around which the paper is structured: